RyanFleck/Manuals/content/tools/azure.md

 - Describe Azure Monitor, including Log Analytics, Azure Monitor alerts, and Application Insights

 <!-- NOTES AND CONTENT -->

+**Azure Advisor** checks the resources you are using and provides cost saving recommendations.
+It applies common security checks to your machines and suggests common best practices and warns about vulnerable ports and addresses.

+**Azure Service Health** provides information on how the _Azure Service Itself_ is running and can be **configured to send you alerts** about how the services are running globally and inform you of any outages.

+**Azure Monitor** is a centralized dashboard that allows you to monitor all of your Azure services.
+Monitors that check things frequently will incur a cost.
+You can write custom queries to check all of the data that is collected by Azure about your resources in the course of running them.

+## AZ-900 Practice Q&A

+# ARM Templates and Scripted Environment Initialization

+From the AZ-900 course, it became clear that not only could systems be spun up with Terraforms, etc, but also ARM templates.
+This section is dedicated to findings and recipes for setting up cloud environments for legacy applications within Azure.

 # Footnotes